icarofua/Install_OpenCV/README.md

 # Install_OpenCV

-Shell scripts to install OpenCV with OpenCV-contrib version 3.0.0 in distributions of Linux or MacOSX.
+Shell scripts to install OpenCV with OpenCV-contrib.

 First, you need to set running permission.
 ```